Annie teaches the calendar with word displays

 Below is a picture of the calendar that Annie uses to teach her children calendar concepts.
 The names of the months are posted in word displays around the calendar and the days of the week are posted on top of the calendar.
 There are also word displays indicating “today,” “yesterday,” and “tomorrow.”

-- Teach calendar concepts in concrete ways that are more appropriate for young children, instead of using written words.
+- Teach calendar concepts in meaningful and concrete ways that are more appropriate for young children.

 Children that have difficulty with abstract concepts, higher-order thinking, and written words may struggle with this lesson.
 These children need more concrete and meaningful presentations of calendar concepts.